Radishes are one of the easiest crops to grow in the garden, mostly because of their short growing season.

 The soil needs to be consistently moist and fertile.
-You should grow your radishes in a location that receives lots of bright sunlight.
+You should choose a location that receives lots of bright sunlight for your radishes.

 If you plan on saving seeds, know that radishes will cross-pollinate with all other kinds of radishes.

 Therefore, if you’re growing other types of radishes in addition to White Icicles, you will need to operate them by at least half a mile to protect the genetics and ensure that your radishes remain true to seed when you replant later on.